CasKei/StudyVault/Term4/ISP/Notes/Chap 1 - Intro to computers, programs and Java.md

 English like.
 Instructions are called statements.

-Progrm is called a source program or source code.
+Program is called a source program or source code.
 Source code must be translated into machine code using an interpreter or a compiler.
 - An interpreter reads one statement from source code, traslates it to machine code or virtual machine code, then executes it.
 - A compiler translates the entire source code into a machine code file, then the file is executed.